 You’ll be taken to a feedback form.
 Please fill that form out to give ITS an idea of how well this is working.

-Here are a couple of troubleshooting steps.
+Here are a couple of troubleshooting steps for common issues:

 My App Closed